 - Counsellors discuss their work with an external, independent supervisor, in order to maintain ethical and professional standards and safeguard the interests of clients, and they ensure they do so in a way that protects clients’ anonymity.

-- Our counsellors are accredited members of the British Association for Counselling and Psychotherapy (BACP), and follow BACP’s guidance regarding confidentiality.
-Our counsellors adhere to BACP’s Ethical Framework and the professional conduct procedure within it.
+- Our counsellors are registered members of BACP and are either accredited or working towards accreditation.
+They follow BACP's guidance regarding confidentiality and adhere to the BACP's Ethical Framework and the professional conduct procedure.

 Please be aware that we do not provide evidence or information about you to third parties.
 Please note also that while we are able to give a confirmation of attendance to students who have attended a series of meetings with a counsellor, we are unable to help students whose only reason for approaching the service is to obtain evidence to support an application for mitigation.